Accessibility statement for UK Data Archive website

 If you can’t view the map on our ‘contact us’ page, call or email us for directions.

 Reporting accessibility problems with this website

-This website is currently undergoing a major update and this will rectify some of the identified accessibility issues during this process.
 We will also be reviewing some of the older documents that currently have accessibility issues with the intention of moving these to a more accessible format.
 Staff who provide content for the website are being made aware of accessibility requirements and will consider these when adding new content to the site.